What is Elizabethan?

 Practical Application

 To effectively apply the Elizabethan style in a modern home, start by focusing on a few key elements such as an ornate wooden dining table, carved armchairs, or elaborate tapestries.
 Pair these with rich, warm colors to add depth.
-Balancing heavy Elizabethan pieces with simpler, modern fixtures and accessories can create a harmonious blend between past and present aesthetics.
+Balancing heavy Elizabethan pieces with simpler, modern fixtures and accessories can create a harmonious blend between past and present aesthetics; decorative wall details such as Wainscoting can reinforce the period character.